tianocore/edk2/StdLibPrivateInternalFiles/ReadMe.txt

                               "System Calls"
 LibWchar    wchar.h           Extended multibyte and wide character utilities LibNetUtil                    Network address and number manipulation utilities DevConsole                    Automatically provided File I/O abstractions for
                               the UEFI Console device.
 No need to list this library class in your INF file(s).
 DevShell    Add if desired    File I/O abstractions using UEFI shell
                               facilities.
 Add this to the application's main INF file if file-system access needed.
-DevUtility  -- Do Not Use --  Utility functions used by the Device abstractions LibGdtoa    -- Do Not Use --  This library is used internally and should not
+DevUtility  -- Do Not Use --  Utility functions used internally by the Device abstractions LibGdtoa    -- Do Not Use --  This library is used internally and should not
                               need to be explicitly specified by an application.
 It must be defined as one of the